oracle/cloudtestdrive/readme.md

 ## Autonomous Databases

-- [Autonomous Transaction Processing for Developers](ATP/readme.md) Hands-on lab - In this lab you will get first-hand experience with Oracle’s new Autonomous Transaction Processing (ATP) database service and deploy a Microservice application onto a Kubernetes cluster using Developer Cloud.
+- [Autonomous Transaction Processing for Developers](ATP/readme.md) - This lab you will give you a first-hand impression of using Oracle’s Autonomous (ATP) database  from a Developers perspective, deploying a Node application onto a Kubernetes cluster leveraging the ATP Database.
 - [Develop APEX applications](ATP/APEX/readme.md) running on top of the Autonomous Transaction Processing Database.